-A guard dog is defined under the Guard Dogs Act 1975 as being “a dog who is being used to protect premises; or property kept on the premises; or a person guarding the premises or such property”.
+A guard dog is defined bysection 7 of the 1975 Act as being “a dog who is being used to protect premises; or property kept on the premises; or a person guarding the premises or such property”.
 However, it is important to note that only sections 1 and 5 of the Act are in force – but this definition is a useful starting point.

 Control of guard dogs

 The Guard Dogs Act 1975 prohibits the use of a guard dog on any premises unless there is a ‘handler’ capable of controlling the dog present on the premises and the dog is under the control of the handler at all times.
 The only exception is where the dog is secured so that it cannot go freely about the premises; or where another handler has control over the dog.

 The Act prohibits a person from using or permitting the use of a guard dog at any premises unless a notice containing a warning that a guard dog is present is clearly exhibited at each entrance.